cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 **To read the content of a `<math-field>` element as a boxed MathJSON expression** use the mathfield `expression` property.

-The instance of the compute engine used by mathfields is accessible with the `MathfieldElement.engine` property.
+Using `mf.expression` is equivalent to calling `MathfieldElement.computeEngine.box(mf.getValue("math-json"))`.

-Using `mf.expression` is equivalent to calling `MathfieldElement.box(mf.getValue('math-json'))`.
+The instance of the compute engine used by mathfields is accessible with the `MathfieldElement.computeEngine` property.
+If you do not set this property, a default instance of the compute engine will be used.

 <code-playground layout="stack">